-A 13-month-long 0% APR period is hard to turn down—unless you’re looking at a 15-month-long 0% intro APR period, which is exactly what the American Express Blue Business Plus offers.
-That interest-free grace period applies to both purchases and balance transfers.
-But after these 15 months, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.
+A 13-month-long 0% APR period is hard to turn down—unless you’re looking at a 12-month-long 0% intro APR period on balance transfers and purchases, which is exactly what the American Express Blue Business Plus offers.
+It’s also one of the very few intro APR periods that applies to both categories.
+But after these 12 months, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.

 Even after that introductory period, this card will continue to work hard for your business through its ongoing rewards program—you’ll earn 2x points on your first $50,000 in annual purchases, and 1x point for every dollar you spend thereafter.